Error-331/code_tests/docs/bible/links.md

 The Good Seed - July 9 (God can take our lack of ability, our nothingness, and multiply it to reach multitudes);

 The Sign of Jonah - July 10 (The gospel, and the message has the power to instantly transform any sinner);

+Puffed with Pride - July 11 (Knowledge puffs up, but love edifies; Father, give me knowledge and help me to stay low as I grow);